 Six-minute walk distance is a variable in the lung composite allocation score (CAS).
-The distance (measured in feet) that a lung candidate can walk in six minutes factors into both the medical urgency and post-transplant outcome portions of the lung CAS for candidates aged 12 years and older.
+The distance (measured in feet) that a lung candidate can walk in six minutes factors into both the medical urgency and post-transplant outcome portions of the lung CAS for candidates age 12 and older.
 Lung candidates who cannot walk far during the six-minute walk test generally have more medical urgency for transplant, and these candidates receive a higher medical urgency score and a lower post-transplant outcomes score.
-Lung candidates who walk farther during the six-minute walk test do not receive as many points for their medical urgency score but receive more points for their post-transplant outcomes score.
+Lung candidates who walk farther during the six-minute walk test do not receive as many points for this variable in their medical urgency score but receive more points in their post-transplant outcomes score.

 Existing clinical standards provide guidance for performing the six-minute walk test but do not provide details on conducting the walk with severely impaired patients, which is particularly relevant for the lung transplant candidate population.
-Additionally, OPTN Policy regarding the six-minute walk distance is not well aligned with the clinical standards as it leaves broad discretion to transplant programs on increasing supplemental oxygen during the six-minute walk test.
+Additionally, OPTN policy regarding the six-minute walk distance is not well aligned with the clinical standards.
 Due to these gaps, lung transplant program representatives report that performance of the six-minute walk test is not consistent across transplant programs.
 Provision of supplemental oxygen during the test is one of the main sources of variability.